These are the best audiophile headphones you should consider in 2021.

 The go-to headphones for any serious audiophile.
 They have a status of headphones all need to compare to.

-The cans are super comfortable with their large spacious ear cups.
+The over-ears are super comfortable with their large spacious ear cups.
 Long listening sessions won’t hurt your ears.

 Sennheiser made sure to use the best, premium materials and sturdy design that will last for years, possibly forever (with good care).